geteff1/Osteoarthritis-Benchmark/README.md

 Treatment decision QA 1213.json--TSQA;
 treatment based QA.json--MOQA;

-2.Codes and prompts to test LLMs

-3.Codes and prompt to set up DocOA
+2.Codes and prompts to test and set up LLMs and DocOA

-4.Crude data from our initial tests
+3.Crude data from our initial tests

 For any queries or feedback, please contact geteff@wchscu.cn